 - E8.
 A noise verification report must be submitted to EPA and the Planning Secretary within three months of the completion of commissioning.
-The report must be prepared by a suitably qualified and experienced acoustic consultant in accordance with the Noise Policy for Industry and include: - (a) an analysis of compliance with noise limits specified in Conditions F4, F6 and F7; and - (b) an outline of management actions to be taken to address any exceedances of the limits specified in Conditions F4.
-F6 and F7.
+The report must be prepared by a suitably qualified and experienced acoustic consultant in accordance with the Noise Policy for Industry and include: - (a) an analysis of compliance with noise limits specified in Conditions F4, F6 and F7; and - (b) an outline of management actions to be taken or noise mitigation measures to be implemented to address any exceedances of the limits specified in Conditions F4, F6 and F7.